ornab/Demographic-Data-Analysis-with-Python/README.md

 the variable values of 2002 and 2022 in task four.
 Overall, the data quality is better for analysis in 2022 as only 4 categorical missing values are there compared to 40 missing values in 2002.

+## Project Objectives

+In this project, I completed four different tasks by gaining a deeper understanding of the patterns and connections within the demographic data through statistical techniques.
+In task 1, histograms and Maps are used to illustrate the frequency distribution of the values of each continuous variable.
+I analysed and compared the life expectancy at birth and under age 5 mortality rates between males and females, as well as between regions through boxplots.
+In task 2, Africa region is used to analyse and determine the homogeneity within its subregions for males, females and both sexes, as well as the heterogeneity between different subregions.
+Boxplots, measures of spread, and measures of central tendency are used to complete this task.
+In task 3, I tried to determine the bivariate correlation between variables using Pearson correlation coefficients and scatter plots.
+The first three tasks consider only the data for 2022.
+In the final task, life expectancy at birth and under age 5 mortality rates for males and females, and both sexes are compared between the years 2002 and 2022 by using scatter plots.